naugehyde/bt-sensors-plugin-sk/README.md

 The big difference here is in the connect() method.
 All it does is wait on propertiesChanged and when that event occurs, the device object parses the buffer and emits the data.
 NOTE: Both classes have the same metadata, so the ATC class "borrows" the metadata from the LYWSD03MMC class.<br>

+## LET US KNOW

+When you're done with your class and it's working, commit and and request a merge (more git talk).<br>

+We love to see new sensor classes!